Three women avoid prison in NYC payroll fraud case

-NEW YORK (Reuters) - Three women avoided prison on Tuesday for crimes stemming from a massive fraud and kickback scheme involving a New York City payroll project that prosecutors say pushed its costs to $700 million.
+NEW YORK, July 15 (Reuters) - Three women avoided prison on Tuesday for crimes stemming from a massive fraud and kickback scheme involving a New York City payroll project that prosecutors say pushed its costs to $700 million.

 U.S. District Judge George Daniels in Manhattan ordered Svetlana Mazer and Anna Makovetskaya to serve three-year probation terms and pay fines of $3,000 each.
 He imposed probation of three years, including six months home confinement, on Larisa Medzon.